 - 1. A modified electric rate will be considered to help lowincome senior or low-income disabled electric customers pay their bills. - 2.
 A rate surcharge may be considered for new construction and conversions not conforming to existing model conservation standards. - b.
 Resource cost classifications between demand and energy will be reflected in the rates in the following ways: - Energy and demand classification factors for 1.
 Tacoma's existing hydro resources will be determined by operating characteristics of the resources. - 2.
-Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy in the same manner as purchased based on the new resource rate for BPA. - 3.
-Demand and energy classification will reflect the incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above. - Resource cost of supplying new large single loads.
+Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy in the same manner as purchased based on the new resource rate for BPA. - Demand and energy classification will reflect the 3. incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above. - Resource cost of supplying new large single loads.
 Rates for C. New Large Loads - 1.
-A New Large Load is a new or expanding existing load greater than 8 MW but less than 20 MW [City1] within a twelve-month period. - 2.
+A New Large Load is a new or expanding existing load greater than 8 MW but less than 20 MW within a twelvemonth period.
+Rates for new or expanding existing loads greater than 20 MW within a twelve-month period require a negotiated contract to be approved by the Public Utility Board. - 2.
 The execution of a written power service contract with Tacoma Power is required for service under the New Large Load designation. - 3.
-Rates for a New Large Load will be based on: - a.
+Rates for a New Large Load will be based on:

+- a.
 The energy, demand, delivery, customer, and other charges of Tacoma Power's Contract Power (CP) rate, or its successor rate, plus - b. a marginal cost adder of 15 percent that will be effective for a period of ten consecutive years from the beginning of service.
 After ten consecutive years of service, the New Large Load will become a standard Contract Power, or successor rate, customer.
-The marginal cost adder is based on Tacoma Power's next-resource cost levelized over a ten-year period.
+The marginal cost adder is based on Tacoma Power's next-resource cost levelized over a ten-year period. - c.

-c.
 Consideration will be given to other factors including but not limited to load factor, energy usage intensity, and customer creditworthiness.
 These factors may cause Tacoma Power to customize the rate adder and term to address the specific situation of each New Large Load customer.